ahessling/STM32F4Template/README.md

 Use `make flash` for flashing via OpenOCD.
 In this example, the ST-Link on the STM32F4Discovery board is assumed.
 You might have to adapt this.

+## Debugging

+The target `ocd_serve` runs OpenOCD against the target and serves an interface for GDB to connect to on a local port.
+This uses the same ST-Link configuration as the `flash` target.

+The target `gdb_connect` runs the ARM GDB against this port and provides a live debugger for the program running on the device.

 # Options
 You may want to use `build-debug` in the early development stage.
 This will generate Makefiles which compile the firmware with no optimization (**-O0**).
 Otherwise, optimization for size (**-Os**) will be used.